math2001/MarkdownLivePreview/README.md

 - `header_action`: If you're writing a blog with some markdown and a static website generator, you probably have a YAML header.
 By default, this header will be displayed in a `pre` block.
 If you want to hide it, then just set the value to `remove`
+- `keep_open_when_opening_preview`: Each time the preview window is opened, the original markdown view is closed.
+If you want to keep it opened, just set this setting to `true`

 ### Syntax Specific Settings